jamiejiminlee/2024_US_Elections/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the assistance of ChatGPT.
-The data cleaning, testing and modelling scripts were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.
+The data cleaning, testing and modelling scripts, as well as discussions, results, introduction, model sections were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.